Will New Tax Be A Spoiler For Indians' Love Of Gold?

-by Sohrab Darabshaw
+By Sohrab Darabshaw

-Indians’ love of gold is a story with which many around the globe are familiar.
+Indians’ love of gold is a story with which many around the globe are familiar with.

 Just how deep is this love?
 A recent research report by one of India’s well-known equities firms said India had consumed — hold your breath — around $300 billion worth of gold in just the last decade.